General Therapy

 These are some of the signals, behaviors, and emotions that we see the most from kids who benefit from therapy.
 If you’re seeing some of these difficulties (or others) at home, we can help you understand why and address them.

-Persistent low mood, lack of motivation, withdrawal from typical activities, hopelessness, thoughts or comments about wanting to hurt themselves
+Persistent low mood, withdrawal, thoughts of wanting to hurt themselves

 Physical symptoms without an identified medical cause

-Trouble coping emotionally with a chronic condition or new onset illness
+Trouble coping emotionally with a chronic or new condition

 Hear what Brightline parents have to say